-Cheshire man Simon Benbow, 36, is taking on a London Marathon warm-up like no other for Children with Cancer UK with a long-distance run of more than seven marathons en route to the Capital this April.
+Cheshire man Simon Benbow, 36, is taking on the 26.2 mile marathon warm-up like no other for Children with Cancer UK with a long-distance run of more than seven marathons en route to the Capital this April.

 2 April 2019